NEUROIMAGING / DSA

 Most contraindications are relative ⇒ assess risk-benefit

-- contrast agent-related contraindications
+- contrast-related contraindications

 - the contrast media cause mast cells to release histamine and other chemicals directly